lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 so try to create an environment that mirrors what your learners have.

 Similarly, avoid using keyboard shortcuts as these will hide the action(s) you are performing and learners may not know about them.
+If you must use them, use a keystroke visualizer tool or your computer's accessibility tools to echo keystrokes to the screen.

 Some instructors create a separate 'bare-bone' user (login) account on their laptop or a separate 'teaching-only' account on the service being taught (e.g., Github).